Mindhral/RA_ColorMarkGames-DX/README.md

 - Support for *Requested Sets* page for a user when the link to include games with a set has been used
 - Support for Hardest Games page (coloring only)
 - On pages with progress bars, use data from these instead instead of the one stored from profile page
+- Adds buttons on game page (on by default) and on hub/system/developer set pages (off by default) to add or remove sets from ignore list
 - and a few minor tweaks (script favicon, adds total unlocks in game list foot row...)

 ## Examples